 The more high-value deals you have in your pipeline, the fewer deals you’ll need to close to meet your quota.
 Keeping a close eye on average deal size gives you a better idea of how much your sales reps should be pulling in and whether your closing ratio is acceptable or unsustainable.

-Your sales pipeline coverage ratio is key to maintaining a functional pipeline.
-It measures the value of the current opportunities in your pipeline to determine if you have enough new business coming in to meet your quota and continue growing at a healthy pace.
+Your sales pipeline coverage (SPC) ratio is key to maintaining a functional pipeline.
+It measures the value of the current opportunities in your sales pipeline to determine if you have enough new business coming in to meet your quota and continue growing at a healthy pace.

 Customer Conversion Rate

 Converting leads into customers is the only way your business can make money, so it’s vital to track what percentage of leads become paying customers.
-As you gather more conversion rate data over time, you’ll be able to estimate the probability of a deal to close at each stage of your pipeline and develop a weighted pipeline to forecast sales more accurately.
+As you gather more conversion rate data over time, you’ll be able to estimate the probability of a deal to close at each stage of your pipeline and develop a weighted pipeline to help you forecast sales more accurately.

 How to Manage Your Sales Pipeline More Efficiently